mateusjs/BLoC/README.md

 # exemplo_bloc

-This app has the objective of be a self educational project to learn more about Bloc_Pattern
+This app has the objective of be a self educational project to learn more about BLoC